Li Yaguang: Career

+Chongqing Sport Bureau.
+In 2002, Li was appointed as the vice president of Chinese Basketball Association.
+In 2018, Li was retired from his position.

 Investigation

 On 2 February 2023, he was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.